cakesolutions/scala-kafka-client/README.md

 - TODO Confirmation pattern (at least once)  - commit modes (redelivery) - caching

 ### Configuration
-To create a KafkaConsumerActor the dependencies in the KafkaConsumerActor.props() function need to be satisfied.
+To create a KafkaConsumerActor, the dependencies in the KafkaConsumerActor.props() function need to be satisfied.
 This can be done with a Key and Value deserializer with all other consumer properties supplied in a Typesafe configuration.

 ```
 //application.conf
 {
+    // Standard KafkaConsumer properties:
     bootstrap.servers = "localhost:9092",
     group.id = "test"
     enable.auto.commit = false
     auto.offset.reset = "earliest"
     consumer.topics = ["topic1"]

     //KafkaConsumerActor config
     schedule.interval = 3000 milliseconds
     unconfirmed.timeout = 3000 milliseconds